Imperative Learning

 • The IL framework leverages this phenomenon and jointly optimizes the three modules by bilevel optimization, which enforces the three modules to mutually correct each other.

-• Consequently, all three modules can learn and evolve in a self-supervised manner by observing the world.
+• Consequently, all three modules can be trained in a self-supervised and end-to-end manner by observing the world.

 • Although IL is designed for self-supervised learning, it can easily adapt to supervised or weakly supervised learning by involving labels either in UL or LL cost functions or both.